 Lastly, if your test date allows it, start with doing paragraph reviews before highlighting.
 We recommend you don’t mix the two strategies.
 Instead, find the one that works best for you and stick to that.

-'KEY'P IN MIND: Highlighting can take some time to get comfortable with.
+KEY POINT: Highlighting can take some time to get comfortable with.
 So if you’ve been doing paragraph reviews for quite some time and decide to make the switch to highlighting, don’t be discouraged if you don’t have the same level of efficiency.
 You need to give it a little bit of time and a few passages to adapt.

 What do you do once you've reached the end of the passage?
 What do you do once you have strategically analyzed each paragraph to find the key point, by either using the Paragraph Review or Highlight & Identify Strategy?